richryan/econ402/README.md

-Welcome to the Winter 2018 semester of Intermediate Macroeconomics, ECON 402.
+Work for the Winter 2018 semester of Intermediate Macroeconomics, ECON 402.